EXRNchain (EXRN) Price Reaches $0.0000 on Major Exchanges

 According to CryptoCompare, “EXRNchain is a project that aims to connect blockchains using crosschain gateway built on Ethereum smart contracts, allowing anyone to transact between them.
 EXRN is an Ethereum-based ERC20 token, used in the EXRNchain protocol. “

-It is usually not possible to purchase alternative cryptocurrencies such as EXRNchain directly using U.S. dollars.
-Investors seeking to trade EXRNchain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase EXRNchain using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as EXRNchain directly using US dollars.
+Investors seeking to trade EXRNchain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase EXRNchain using one of the exchanges listed above.

 Receive News & Updates for EXRNchain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for EXRNchain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.